Bellvale, California

-Bellvale was named for the Bell family, who settled in the area in the mid-nineteenth century.
+Bellvale was named for the Bell family, who settled in the area during the mid-nineteenth century.
 James Bell paid for construction of a schoolhouse in 1869, which served children from nearby La Honda.
 Although Bellvale once had a post office, the community is now only sparsely settled with homes and farms.
 The Bellvale post office, located 2.25 miles west of La Honda, opened in 1897 and was discontinued in 1922.
 U.S. Geological Survey maps show oil wells in the area, tapping a relatively small pool of petroleum that was first identified in the nineteenth century.